flybywiresim/aircraft/README.md

 The A32NX Project is a community-driven open source project to create a free Airbus A320neo in Microsoft Flight Simulator that is as close to reality as possible.

+**Note that this repository exclusively contains the source code for the mainline edition.
+A32NX: Marketplace Edition sources are located [here](https://github.com/flybywiresim/a32nx-marketplace-edition).**

 The following aircraft configuration is currently simulated:

  ```